-Separate Outstations storing data from a number of different circuits, and Meters with integral Outstation facilities shall be capable of utilising one communication line.
+Separate Outstations storing data from a number of different circuits, and Meters with integral Outstation facilities may be cascaded onto one communication channel.

 The Outstation data shall be to a format and protocol approved by the SSA or its Agent.
+Normally metering data will be collected by the Settlement Instations by a daily interrogation, but repeat collections of metering data shall be possible throughout the Outstation data storage period.

-The Outstation shall have the ability to allow the metering data to be read by instations other than the Settlement Instation provided the requirements of Section 7 of this Code of Practice are satisfied.
+The Outstation shall have the ability to allow the metering data to be read by instations other than the Settlement Instation provided the requirements of Section 7 of this Code of Practice are satisfied